19platta/warmup-project/README.md

 One decision that we made was to move in a circle rather than just spin in place.
 We decided that this behavior would appear more anthropomorphic.
 We also decided to only search for targets in front of the robot, simulating a real creature that cannot see all the way around itself.

 ## Code Structure
-Each behavior is implemented with a Node class.
+Each behavior is implemented with a class that inherits from the Node class.
+In our person-following implementation we created a helper class for the clusters detected by the lidar, because we wanted to store properties like which angle the clusters started and stopped at and what the values inside were.
+This also allowed us to use handy methods that adjusted for any offsets, so we didn't have to, for example, remember to subtract a certain number from every measurement.

 ## Challenges
-* Visualizations didn't work super well for us
+* Visualizations
-* We had a lot of flags and basically spent a lot of time trying to figure out how many times we were multiplying by -1.
+    * We had a lot of trouble getting visualizations to show up in RViz.
+We got it to work by publishing to the incorrect frame.
+However, we didn't realize how frames work, so this meant our visualization was relative to the robot, rather than the global coordinate system.
+Eventually (with help) we figured out that a discrepancy in timing between frames was the problem, but if we had been able to use visualization properly we might have been able to troubleshoot more effectively.
+* Poor code structure
+    * Our person following code was seeing some strange problems for a long time.
+The robot was heading in the general direction of a mass, but veering off to one side.
+It seemed to almost-but-not-quite work no matter what we did to it.
+Our code was full of lots of math not stored in variables, and was generally very hard to read.
+Once we went through and rewrote it more robustly and legibly, the problem went away.
+We're still not sure exactly what it was, but we learned the importance of being able to read and understand your code, and structuring it well.
 ## Future Improvements
+If we had more time, there are several places we would like to improve:
+* Make our teleop mode more robust, so the robot moves when a key is pushed and stops when the key is released (as opposed to now, where it moves when a key is pushed and continues moving in that direction until another key is pushed).
+This turned our to be surprisingly complex and we decided our energy would be better focused on making sure we adequately completed the other behaviors.
+* Make our wall following work on multiple sides, add support for going around corners, and add a wall detection and approach phase.
+This might be easier now that we have practice implementing finite state control.
 * Tweak our obstacle avoidance algorithm to work with different shapes.
-We could do this by tuning some parameters, or, more likely, adding different arguments.
+We could do this by tuning some parameters, or, more likely, adding command line arguments to specify whether to slalom or not.
+We could also try a more robust algorithm, or try to account for some more edge cases.
-* Use Bump to detect hit in finite state controller
+* Use Bump to detect a hit in finite state controller.
+Right now the robot just goes until the lidar says it's some distance from the target.
+The distance is less than the offset from the lidar to the front of the robot, but using the bump sensor would be more reliable.
 ## Key Takeaways